 We thank everyone who reviewed the document and provided feedback.
 We have now determined the REF for the bridge replacement option.

 The REF submissions report has been published and summarises the comments, responses and details of the decision.
-The submissions report and REF can be viewed in project documents page.
+The submissions report and REF can be viewed in project documents section.

 View the bridge replacement option (PDF, 1.41Mb).

 Lansdowne Bridge was closed permanently to road users in July 2016 until the new replacement bridge is built.
 The closure was required to ensure the safety of motorists, cyclists and pedestrians.